OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Exploring the San Francisco “7×7” under a time crunch isn’t easy, so we’ve done some of the planning for you.
-Check out The Culture Trip’s food-filled, action-packed 24-hour itinerary, perfect for your next layover in the city.
+Check out our food filled, action packed 24-hour itinerary, perfect for your next layover in the city.

 While notorious for its crowded piers and nightmarish parking, Fisherman’s Wharf has nonetheless earned itself a spot in our itinerary.
 Benefits of arriving early include more elbow room and the opportunity to enjoy the area as a working harbor.
 Pier 39 and its sea lions usually steal the spotlight, but for a change, show some love for Pier 45 and check out the active fishing boats unloading their catch alongside restored World War II vessels.

-Sugar fiends, brace yourselves for inundation by French toast and pancakes because Mama knows how it’s done.
-Take your pick from the extensive menu– and no skimping on the house-made jam.
+Sugar fiends, brace yourselves for inundation by French toast and pancakes because Mama’s knows how it’s done.
+Take your pick from the extensive menu, and no skimping on the house made jam.

 While you’re in the neighborhood, venture the extra half-mile to Coit Tower.
 If the idea of walking is less than inspiring, the MUNI bus 39 stops right outside Mama’s and can take you to the top of the hill.

 The Bay Area Bike Share system is another great way to see the peninsula.
 From Coit Tower, find the closest stop at the junction of Grant Ave. and Columbus Ave.
 The 24-hour pass ($9) entitles users to an unlimited number of 30-minute rides.
 Want an extra challenge?
 Turn this into a “scavenger hunt” with friends by riding between bike stations at major landmarks before each half-an-hour period runs out.
 If you’re feeling particularly ambitious, you may also want to consider tackling some of the Bay Bridge bike trails.

 See the Bay Area Bike Share station map here.